 Tell me this: when did you come into being, and when did your voice disguise itself as His, seducing me into submission?
-Because it seems you’ve always been here, comforting me like a well-worn coat that hugs tight and soft, made especially for me.
+Because it seems you’ve always been here, a well-worn coat that hugs tight and soft, made especially for me.

-You whisper, against the backdrop of powdered sugar stars and gracious sunsets, that you are the answer to my yearning.
+You whisper, against the backdrop of faithful stars and gracious sunsets, that you are the answer to my yearning.
 “A longing fulfilled is a tree of life,” you breathe the Scripture, and you are that tree, not the one in the garden that cut joyful communion in bloody half.